Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Default:** `0.0.0.0:8004, 0.0.0.0:8447 ssl`

 **Description:**
-Comma-separated list of addresses on which Kong will expose the Dev Portal API.
+Comma-separated list of addresses on which Kong exposes the Dev Portal API.
 Suffixes can be specified for each pair, similarly to the `admin_listen` directive.